skerr17/computer-infrastructure-assessment/README.md

 - Git, GitHub & GitHub Actions

 ## Table of Contents
+- `problem.ipynb` -> A jupeter notebook that contains the following **Assessment Problems**:
     - Problem 1: Data from yfinance
     - Problem 2: Plotting Data
     - Problem 3: Script
     - Problem 4: Automation

+- `data` -> A directory where the stock data imported from Yahoo Finance using the `yfinance` is saved.

+- `plots` -> A directory where the plots created from the stock data is saved.

 ## How to Run
 1. Clone the repository